mamrhein/quantities.rs/README.md

 # The Basics: Quantity and Unit

-The essential functionality of the package is provided by the two traits `Quantity` and `Unit`.
+The essential functionality of the package is provided by the traits `Quantity`, `HasRefUnit`, `Unit` and `LinearScaledUnit` and a macro generating the code for concrete types of quantities.

 A **basic** type of quantity can easily be defined using the proc-macro attribute `quantity`, optionally followed by an attribute `refunit` and followed by at least one attribute `unit`.

-The macro generates an enum with the given units (incl. the refunit, if given) as variants, an implemention of trait `Unit` for this enum, a type named after the given struct and an implementation of trait `Quantity` for this type as well as implementations of some std traits.
+The macro generates an enum with the given units (incl. the refunit, if given) as variants (together with an implemention of trait `Unit` and, if there's a reference unit, of trait `LinearScaledUnit`), a type named after the given struct, an implementation of trait `Quantity` for this type, an implementation of trait `HasRefUnit` in case there's a reference unit, as well as implementations of some std traits.

 In addition, it creates a constant for each enum variant, thus providing a constant for each unit.
 This implies that the identifiers of all units over